Date: 6 June 2016. Report on Colin (a tropical storm)

 bigger boat.
 Except when the wind grabbed her bow and played SHAKE

-the one I am rafted to.
+the sailboat I am rafted to.
 Also it gives me another line of safety.

 I have pumped out Algae twice.
 To the bottom of the